 - Primary breast cancer: Cancer that has not spread beyond the breast or the lymph nodes under the arm.
-It can be given after surgery (known as adjuvant chemotherapy) in combination with other anticancer drugs.
+It can be given after surgery (adjuvant chemotherapy) combined with other anticancer drugs.

-Carboplatin is given by drip into a vein (intravenously) in the hand or arm, although there are other ways to give it, depending on factors such as how easy it is for the chemotherapy staff to find the right veins and their preferences.
+Carboplatin is given by a drip into a vein (intravenously) in the hand or arm.
+However, there are other ways to provide it, depending on how easy it is for the chemotherapy staff to find the right veins and their preferences.

 When carboplatin is given on its own, it takes between 30 and 90 minutes, but the total time can be longer when given with other medications.

 Before starting your treatment, many hospitals organize a chemotherapy information session.
-At this appointment, a nurse will discuss how and when your chemotherapy will be given and how side effects can be managed.
+A nurse will discuss how and when your chemotherapy will be given at this appointment and how side effects can be managed.

-You will also be given contact numbers so you know when and who to call if you have any questions or concerns.
+You will also be given contact numbers to know when and who to call if you have any questions or concerns.